A high-protein diet helps boost metabolism and reduce cravings - Photo: British Nutrition Foundation

 However, you should not rely too much on processed foods because it can hinder weight loss.

-There are also a few reasons why you might gain weight on a high-protein diet.
+There are also a number of reasons why you may gain weight on a high-protein diet.
 Typically, each gram of protein has 4 calories.
-So if you eat too much protein, you may inadvertently increase your calorie intake, contributing to weight gain.
+So, if you eat too much protein, you may inadvertently increase your calorie intake, contributing to weight gain.
 For example, 150 grams of protein will have about 600 calories.

 If you find yourself gaining weight despite following a high-protein diet, pay attention to your calorie intake.